-My research is based at the intersection between sociology, social psychology, and criminology with a focus on interactions, deviant and collective behavior, and the use of 21st century video data for scientific inquiry.
-I often combine Video Data Analysis and multidisciplinary theoretical perspectives with the goal to better understand social processes and interaction.
+My research lies at the intersection of sociology, social psychology, and criminology with a focus on interactions, deviant and collective behavior, and the use of recent video data for scientific analysis.
+I often examine processes of socialization, specifically in the educational context, and frequently combine video data analysis and multidisciplinary theoretical perspectives with the goal to better understand social processes and interactions.

 Video Data Analysis